COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ## A real-world example

 Given that we have covered the concepts underlying various approaches for raw data processing, we now turn our attention to demonstrating how a specific tool (in this case, `alevin-fry`) can be used to process a small example dataset.
-To start, we need the sequenced reads from a single-cell experiment in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and the reference (e.g., transcriptome) against which the reads will be mapped.
-Usually, a reference includes the genome sequences and the corresponding gene annotations of the sequenced species in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [GTF](https://useast.ensembl.org/info/website/upload/gff.html) format, respectively.
+To start, we need the sequenced reads from a single-cell experiment in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and the reference (e.g., transcriptome) against which the reads will be mapped. one can use the transcriptomic reference directly in the alevin-fry pipeline, or provide a genomic reference set to build an expanded transcriptomic reference, which will lead to improved accuracy{cite}`He2022`.
+Usually, a genomic reference set includes the genome build and the corresponding gene annotations of the sequenced species in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [GTF](https://useast.ensembl.org/info/website/upload/gff.html) format, respectively.

 In this example, we will use _chromosome 5_ of the human genome and its related gene annotations as the reference, which is a subset of the Human reference, [GRCh38 (GENCODE v32/Ensembl 98) reference](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#GRCh38_2020A) from the 10x Genomics reference build.
-Correspondingly, we extract the subset of reads that map to the generated reference from a [human brain tumor dataset](https://www.10xgenomics.com/resources/datasets/200-sorted-cells-from-human-glioblastoma-multiforme-3-lt-v-3-1-3-1-low-6-0-0) from 10x Genomics.
+Correspondingly, we will process the subset of reads that map to the generated reference from a [human brain tumor dataset](https://www.10xgenomics.com/resources/datasets/200-sorted-cells-from-human-glioblastoma-multiforme-3-lt-v-3-1-3-1-low-6-0-0) from 10x Genomics.

 [`Alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/){cite}`He2022` is a fast, accurate, and memory-frugal single-cell and single-nucleus data processing tool.
 [Simpleaf](https://github.com/COMBINE-lab/simpleaf) is a program, written in [rust](https://www.rust-lang.org/), that exposes a unified and simplified interface for processing some of the most common protocols and data types using the `alevin-fry` pipeline.
 A nextflow-based [workflow](https://github.com/COMBINE-lab/quantaf) tool also exists to process extensive collections of single-cell data.
 Here we will first show how to process single-cell raw data using two `simpleaf` commands.
 Then, we describe the complete set of `salmon alevin` and `alevin-fry` commands to which these `simpleaf` commands correspond, to outline where the steps described in this section occur and to convey the possible different processing options.
 These commands will be run from the command line, and [`conda`](https://docs.conda.io/en/latest/) will be used for installing all of the software required for running this example.